okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 You can enable per-client rate limiting to prevent a single client from blocking Internet traffic to Okta's `/login/login.htm` and OAuth 2.0 `/authorize` endpoints.
 For each of these endpoints, select from these options:

-* **Enforce and log per client (recommended)** - Enables client-based rate limiting for all clients
+* **Enforce and log per client (recommended)** &mdash; Enables client-based rate limiting for all clients
-* **Log per client** - Enables client-based rate limiting in log-only mode.
+* **Log per client** &mdash; Enables client-based rate limiting in log-only mode.
 Rate limiting is based on org-wide rate-limit values, but the client-specific rate limiting information is recorded as System Log events.
 By analyzing these events, you can determine if client-based rate limiting is effective for you.
-* **Do nothing (not recommended)** - Disables client-based rate limiting
+* **Do nothing (not recommended)** &mdash; Disables client-based rate limiting

 #### Warning notification